HeshanKarunaratne/notes/README.md

     - All available starters come under the org.springframework.boot group

     14 .
 Explain Spring Actuator and its advantages?
-    - Provides a very easy way to access production ready rest points and fetch all kinds of information from the web
+    - Spring Actuator is a feature in the Spring Boot framework that provides production-ready features to help monitor and manage your application
+    - Actuator supports below endpoints
+      - '/actuator/health'
+      - '/actuator/metrics'
+      - '/actuator/env'

     15 .
 What is spring boot dependency management?
-    - Is used to manage dependencies and configuration automatically without you specifying the version for any of that dependencies
+    - Spring Boot dependency management is a feature that simplifies the management of dependencies in a Spring Boot application
+    - Spring Boot automatically manages and resolves the versions based on compatibility requirements
+    - This reduces the risk of version conflicts and simplifies the configuration process

     16 .
 What is the need for spring boot DevTools?
     - Set of tools that aims to make the process of developing an application easier
     - This module is automatically disabled in production
+    - List of functionalities provided
+      - Automatic restart
+      - Live reload
+      - Remote debugging
+      - Dependency management

     17 .
 What is Spring initializer?
     - Is a web tool provided by Spring.
 With this tool you can create Spring boot projects just by providing project details

     18 .
 What are the differences between JPA and Hibernate?
-    - JPA is a Data Access Abstraction used to reduce the amount of boilerplate code
+    - JPA
+      - Is a specification for object relational mapping in Java applications
+      - Is a set of interfaces and annotations, allowing for multiple implementations
+      - Can switch to another JPA implementation easily
+    - Hibernate
-    - Hibernate is an implementation of Java Persistence API and offers loose coupling
+      - Is a specific implementation of JPA
+      - Require more code changes if migrating
+      - Offers more features and performance tuning options compared to JPA

     19 .
 What do you understand by Spring Data?
-    - Make it easy for the developers to use relational and non-relational databases, cloud based data services and other data access technologies
+    - Aims to simplify database access in java applications
+    - It provides a consistent API for working with various data stores, including relational, NoSQL and cloud-based data services

     20 .
 What is the best way to expose custom application configuration with SpringBoot?
-    - Define a configuration component using the @ConfigurationProperties
+    - Using application.properties or application.yml
+    - @ConfigurationProperties to bind custom properties directly to Java objects
+    - Environmental variables
+    - Spring Cloud Config
+    - Profiles

     21 .
 What is the difference between @Autowired and @Inject?
     - @Inject is a standard annotation for dependency injection while @Autowired is a specific annotation in Spring for dependency injection
     - @Inject is from pure Java EE, while @Autowired is from Spring framework
+    - We can achieve dependency injection in pure java using constructor injection, setter injection or method injection

     22 .
 What is the difference between @Component and @Bean?
+    - @Component is used to auto-detect and autoconfigure beans using classpath scanning, while @Bean is used to explicitly declare a single bean instance manually
     - @Bean is method level but @Component is class level
     - The @Component annotation doesn't need to be used with the @Configuration annotation, whereas the @Bean needs to be within a class annotated with @Configuration

     23 .
 How many types of IOC containers are there in Spring?
-    - BeanFactory: Is a factory class that contains a collection of beans
+    - BeanFactory: Serves as the core container for holding bean definitions, instantiating beans, and managing their lifecycle
-    - ApplicationContext: ApplicationContext interface is built on top of the BeanFactory and it provides additional functionality like Annotation support, Reactive programming
+    - ApplicationContext: ApplicationContext interface is built on top of the BeanFactory, and it provides additional functionality like Annotation support, Reactive programming

     24 .
 What is the use of @Qualifier annotation in Spring framework?
     - When we create more than one bean of the same type and want to wire only one of them with a property we can use the @Qualifier annotation
+    - It helps resolve the ambiguity by specifying exactly which bean should be autowired into a particular dependency

     25 .
 What is @Primary annotation in Spring?
-    - Indicates that a bean should be given preference when multiple candidates are qualified to autowired a single valued dependency
+    - Indicates the primary bean to be used when multiple beans of the same type are present
-    - In case of Auto wiring process, if no Qualifier is used, @Primary is given highest priority
+    - Used to resolve ambiguity when auto-wiring beans by type
+    - Spring will prioritize the bean annotated with @Qualifier over the one annotated with @Primary

     26 .
 What are the lifecycle methods in Spring?
     - init and destroy method which are executed by spring container

     27 .
 What are different ways of writing lifecycle methods in Spring?
-    - Using XML
+    - XML Configuration
+    - Implementing spring interfaces
+      - InitializingBean
-    - Using spring interfaces: implements InitializingBean, DisposableBean
+      - DisposableBean
-    - Using Annotations: @PostConstruct, @PreDestroy
+    - Annotations:
+      - @PostConstruct: The method annotated with @PostConstruct is invoked after the bean has been constructed and its dependencies have been injected
+      - @PreDestroy: The method annotated with @PreDestroy is invoked before the bean is destroyed by the Spring container, typically during shutdown

     28 .
 What do you understand by validations in Spring MVC?
     - It is used to restrict the input provided by the user
-    - Spring validations: @NotNull, @Pattern, @Email, @Past, @NotBlank
+    - Spring validations: @NotNull, @Pattern, @Email, @Size, @NotBlank
     - @Valid must be used at Method Parameter

     29 .
 Which annotations are used to define Global Exception Handler class?